 While 2019 may be more compact, it is packing a wallop in college acceptances, garnering the respect of nation’s top universities due to its excellence in academics, service, and extra-curricular activities.
-The most selective colleges in Florida and in the South, plus the Ivy Leagues, best Catholic universities, and schools from across the nation, are welcoming Jesuit’s Class of 2019, which is no surprise considering the impressive number of National Merit Semifinalists (12) and straight-A students (17) in the class.
+The most selective colleges in Florida and in the South, plus the Ivy Leagues, the best Catholic universities, and top schools from across the nation, including the U.S. Military Academy (Army West Point, where senior Mondy Flores accepted an appointment), are welcoming Jesuit’s Class of 2019, which is no surprise considering the impressive number of National Merit Semifinalists (12) and straight-A students (17) in the class.

 The University of Florida and Florida State University are annually among the most popular and selective schools in Florida.
 This fall, Jesuit will be very well represented at both, with 54 students in the Class of 2019 accepted to Florida – more than 30% of the class – and 76 accepted to Florida State.

 “Florida and Florida State continue to be very attractive options for Jesuit students,” said Fernando Rodrigues, Jesuit’s director of college counseling, who is pictured at the center of the homepage photo.
 “Every year we have many students interested in pursuing their college education in Gainesville and Tallahassee.”